Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Jun I

-Jun I is one of the best sushi restaurants in Montreal — if not the best, in our opinion.
-Chef Junichi Ikematsu is one of the city’s most respected chefs and has trained some of Montreal’s top culinary talents.
-The Jun I menu is defined by the undeniable delicacy of its plates and the freshness of the ingredients.
-The craftsmanship on the plate is simply unmatched.
-Jun I is an exceptional dining destination we wholeheartedly recommend!
+Jun I is one of the finest sushi restaurants in Montreal, and arguably our favourite.
+Chef Junichi Ikematsu is among the city’s great chefs and has trained many of its best.
+The menu is defined by the undeniable delicacy of each plate and the freshness of the products, and the knife work is in a class of its own.
+A standout we recommend without hesitation.

 156 Avenue Laurier Ouest